couriersystems/onboarding-book/rooms.md

 pass to that room.

 ##### Ex 2.
 Combination of unrestricted and restricted
 Set certain rooms to restricted to control access to certain rooms or events.
-For example, **<-- finish this**
+For example, restrict special rooms such as a printer room, or supply room, to ensure students always have digital permission before going to that room.

+##### Ex 3.
+Make all rooms restricted
+Have teachers approve all passes that students make.
+This ensures that teachers always have full control over what passes students make.

 Next, actually add your rooms to SmartPass using a SmartPass admin account.

 > #### SPTODO:: Add rooms to SmartPass
-> This step is a little lengthy so a team of 2 would be ideal.
-You will need a list of the classrooms in your school
+> This step is a little lengthy so a team of 2 would be ideal and it's non-technical so anyone can do it.
+You will need
-> and the corresponding teachers' emails.
+> a list of the classrooms in your school and the corresponding teachers' emails.
 >
 > [Instructions](instructions/add_rooms.md)
 >